paramraghavan/sparksql-awsglue/README.md

 # Schema on read/write
 - RDMS - schema on write, here we define the columns, data format, relationships of columns, etc. before the actual data upload.
-- AWS Glue - schema on read, with glue we can create the schema on read, this allows for  fast data ingestion because data shouldn't follow any internal schema — it's just copying/moving files.
+- AWS Glue - schema on read, with glue we can create the schema at the tiem were consume/read data, this allows for  fast data ingestion because data shouldn't follow any internal schema — it's just copying/moving files.
 This type of data handling is more flexible in case of big data, unstructured data, or frequent schema changes.

 # Interactive Jupyter Notebook